By Mark Wills - Course Instructor of Loan Signing System, Forbes Real Estate Council Member, and Best Selling Author

-I'm frequently asked, "how much do part-time loan signing agents and full-time signing agents make on a monthly basis?"
+I'm frequently asked, "how much do part-time notary loan signing agents and full-time notary loan signing agents make on a monthly basis?"

-The income numbers vary significantly depending on how you get your loan signing appointments.
-I have another blog that explains the difference but loan signing agents that primarily get loan signings fed to them automatically through loan signing services are paid between $75 and $125 per appointment.
+The monthly potential income for a notary loan signing agent varies significantly depending on how you get your loan signing appointments.
+To learn more about this, check out my other blog that explains the difference between signing service and direct business, but to summarize — notary loan signing agents who typically get loan signing jobs offered to them automatically through loan signing services are paid between $75 and $125 per signing appointment.

-While signing agents that primarily get loan signing appointments directly from escrow offices get paid between $125 and $200 per appointment.
+Notary loan signing agents who primarily get loan signing jobs directly from escrow offices can earn much more — typically between $125 and $200 per signing appointment.

 Read my blog on the differences between the two ways of getting business.

 To understand the income potential of being a loan signing agent, let’s assume that the average fee you would get for signing service appointments is $100, and $150 if you received those appointments directly from escrow offices.

 Earn Hundreds or Thousands of Dollars in Extra Income Part-Time

 From my experience, a part-time notary loan signing agent can do 5 signings a week working between 10 and 15 hours (including the appointment and driving time).
 At $100 a file, that is $500 a week, or roughly $2,000 a month.